 We are continuing to monitor the situation in Ukraine and globally and assessing its potential impact on our business.
-Although our the date of this Quarterly Report, materially impacted by the ongoing military conflict in Ukraine, it is impossible to predict to operations, or those of our suppliers and vendors, will be impacted in the short and long term, or the ways in which the conflict may is extent and duration of the military action, sanctions and resulting market disruptions are impossible to predict, but may be substantial of the ongoing conflict could heighten any of our known risks described in our Annual Report.
+Although our business has not been, to the date of this Quarterly Report, materially impacted by the ongoing military conflict in Ukraine, it is impossible to predict the extent to which our operations, or those of our suppliers and vendors, will be impacted in the short and long term, or the ways in which the conflict may impact our business.
+The extent and duration of the military action, sanctions and resulting market disruptions are impossible to predict, but may be substantial.
+In addition, the effects of the ongoing conflict could heighten any of our known risks described in our Annual Report.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.

 None.

 Item 3.
 Defaults Upon Senior Securities.

 None.

 Item 4.
 Mine Safety Disclosures.

 Not applicable.

 Item 5.
 Other Information.

 None.